sergalb/android-2019/Weather/README.md

+Get weather forecast for nearest 5 days via open weather api and display it

-images for forecast created by Linector from Flaticon
+*Images for forecast created by Linector from Flaticon *used open weather api